19hours/sg-statutes/Acts/Police Force Act.md

 (5) Any notice, order, permission or other document prepared, made, granted or approved by or under the authority of the Commissioner or Deputy Commissioner under the repealed Act or any of its subsidiary legislation shall, so far as it is not inconsistent with the provisions of this Act or any of its subsidiary legislation, continue and be deemed to have been prepared, made, granted or approved under the corresponding provisions of this Act or its subsidiary legislation.

-(6) Where anything has been commenced by or on behalf of the Commissioner before the appointed day, such thing may be carried on and completed by or under the authority of the Commissioner under this Act or its subsidiary legislation.
+(6) Where anything has been commenced by or on behalf of the Commissioner before 12th October 2004, such thing may be carried on and completed by or under the authority of the Commissioner under this Act or its subsidiary legislation.

 (7) This Act shall not affect —

-(a) any disciplinary proceeding or prosecution for a service offence commenced or pending before the appointed day, and every such proceeding may be continued and everything in relation thereto may be done in all respects after that day as if this Act had not been enacted;
+(a) any disciplinary proceeding or prosecution for a service offence commenced or pending before 12th October 2004, and every such proceeding may be continued and everything in relation thereto may be done in all respects after that date as if this Act had not been enacted;

-(b) the continued operation or force of any finding or order following a disciplinary proceeding or prosecution for a service offence made before the appointed day; and
+(b) the continued operation or force of any finding or order following a disciplinary proceeding or prosecution for a service offence made before 12th October 2004; and

-(c) any right of appeal accrued before the appointed day in respect of any such finding or order, and where the appeal has been made under the repealed Act but has not been dealt with or disposed of immediately before that day, the appeal may be dealt with as if this Act had not been enacted.
+(c) any right of appeal accrued before 12th October 2004 in respect of any such finding or order, and where the appeal has been made under the repealed Act but has not been dealt with or disposed of immediately before that date, the appeal may be dealt with as if this Act had not been enacted.

-(8) Sections 108 and 109 shall not apply to any lost or unclaimed property deposited at a police station, and to any movable property of an intestate taken charge of by the police, before the appointed day, and such property shall be dealt with in accordance with the provisions of the repealed Act as if this Act had not been enacted.
+(8) Sections 108 and 109 shall not apply to any lost or unclaimed property deposited at a police station, and to any movable property of an intestate taken charge of by the police, before 12th October 2004, and such property shall be dealt with in accordance with the provisions of the repealed Act as if this Act had not been enacted.

-(9) Any subsidiary legislation made under the repealed Act and in force immediately before the appointed day shall, so far as it is not inconsistent with the provisions of this Act, continue in force as if made under this Act until it is revoked or repealed by subsidiary legislation made under this Act.
+(9) Any subsidiary legislation made under the repealed Act and in force immediately before 12th October 2004 shall, so far as it is not inconsistent with the provisions of this Act, continue in force as if made under this Act until it is revoked or repealed by subsidiary legislation made under this Act.

-(10) For a period of 2 years after the appointed day, the Minister may, by regulations, prescribe such other transitional, incidental and consequential matters arising from the repeal of the repealed Act, as he may consider necessary or expedient.
+(10) For a period of 2 years after 12th October 2004, the Minister may, by regulations, prescribe such other transitional, incidental and consequential matters arising from the repeal of the repealed Act, as he may consider necessary or expedient.

+[Police Force 1985 Ed., ss.
+75 and 76]

+[122

-### Consequential amendments to other written laws
+### References in other written laws and documents

-123\.—(1) The provisions of the Acts specified in the first column of the Second Schedule are amended in the manner set out in the second column thereof.

-(2) Any written law or document referring to the repealed Act shall, as far as may be necessary for preserving its effect, be construed as referring or as including a reference to this Act.
+122\.
+Any written law or document referring to the repealed Act shall, as far as may be necessary for preserving its effect, be construed as referring or as including a reference to this Act.

+[123

-FIRST SCHEDULE
+## THE SCHEDULE

 Sections 2(1), 40(1), 81 and 82

 Disciplinary Offences

-(1) Absence from duty without leave within the meaning of section 36.
+1\.
+Absence from duty without leave within the meaning of section 36.

-(2) Sleeping on duty.
+2\.
+Sleeping on duty.

-(3) Conduct to the prejudice of good order and discipline.
+3\.
+Conduct to the prejudice of good order and discipline.

-(4) Cowardice in the performance of duty.
+4\.
+Cowardice in the performance of duty.

-(5) Disobedience of Police Regulations, Special Police Regulations, Police General Orders, Force Orders, Standing Orders or any orders of a superior officer whether written or verbal.
+5\.
+Disobedience of Police Regulations, Special Police Regulations, Police General Orders, Force Orders, Standing Orders or any orders of a superior officer whether written or verbal.

-(6) Being unfit for duty through intoxication.
+6\.
+Being unfit for duty through intoxication.

-(7) Insubordination.
+7\.
+Insubordination.

-(8) Abuse of authority by knowingly exceeding his authority over an officer of lower rank.
+8\.
+Abuse of authority by knowingly exceeding his authority over an officer of lower rank.

-(9) Neglect of duty or orders.
+9\.
+Neglect of duty or orders.

-(10) Intentionally rendering or keeping himself unfit for service or duty —
+10. Intentionally rendering or keeping himself unfit for service or duty —

 (a) by injuring himself or causing or permitting himself to be injured;